AGhost-7/rule.js/packages/o-is-constraint/readme.md

 ### Additional methods

 #### `fromJSON(data)`
-Takes a parsed json object and returns
+Takes a parsed json object and returns a constraints instance.

 #### `toJSON()`
 Returns a json serializable object.